We are often asked what is the best sample rate for vaccines. Or worse, we aren’t asked and we find out what some people are doing.

 2. To find out when a problem occurred, how bad it was, and how long it lasted

 And it is for the second reason that the sampling rate becomes important.
 If something does go wrong and the fridge starts to warm up, all you know is that it started somewhere between the first high temperature and the previous good reading.
 With a sample rate of 15 minutes, that means it happened in that 15-minute gap.
 Likewise, you don’t know when it returned to normal except that it happened between the last high reading and the next good reading.
 Once again a 15 minute gap.
 So if it was too warm for 3 hours worth of readings, it may have been too warm for up to 3.5 hours.
 That’s a reasonably accurate time frame.

 But if you were only sampling once every 4 hours then it is possible to have missed it totally, or at best there is only one reading within that period.
 That means you don’t know if it lasted 10 minutes or up to 8 hours.

 A definitive answer

-I can’t give you a definitive answer for what is the best sample rate for vaccines, but I can tell you that there are extremes that aren’t worth considering for most people.
-Many companies have their own policy and hopefully it is based on knowledge and common sense.
+We can’t give you a definitive answer for what is the best sample rate for vaccines, but we can say there are extremes that aren’t worth considering for most people.
+Many companies have their own policy and hopefully, it is based on knowledge and common sense.

 If in doubt, 15 minutes.
 Why not.
 It’s a good starting point for conversations.